Office: 1859 East Hall

 You may also want to play with the Desmos Graph I made.

-postdoctoral assistant professor at the University of Michigan.
+postdoctoral assistant professor in the Department of Mathematics at the University of Michigan.

-I am interested in algebraic geometry, commutative algebra, and homological algebra.
+My mathematical expertise is in algebraic geometry, commutative algebra,

 My postdoctoral mentor is Mattias Jonsson.

-I finished my Ph.D. at the University of Nebraska - Lincoln in 2018,
+I finished my mathematics Ph.D. at the University of Nebraska - Lincoln in 2018,

 where I was advised by Wenliang Zhang.